devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 A placeholder is optional.
 If you do not define a placeholder, the content in the existing file will be simply replaced by the new content.

 Please try not to use custom placeholders.
-Keep in mind that you might want to build the project before changing the them.
+Keep in mind that you might want to build the project before changing them.
 Custom placeholders with a comment-syntax (e.g. "//PLACEHOLDER") will be removed by the console-environment and others might cause errors.

 ***